 About the Director

 Dr. Roemer received a Ph.D. in Sociology and an M.A. in Asian Cultures and Languages from The University of Texas at Austin and a B.A. in Japanese and Asian Studies (China and Japan) from Connecticut College.
 A six-month field study in Kyoto, Japan during his junior year abroad at Doshisha University eventually led him to graduate and post-graduate research on Japanese religious practices.
 After earning his Ph.D., Dr. Roemer taught at Ball State University (Muncie, IN) as an Assistant Professor of Religious Studies.
 He developed courses on Japanese religions and Buddhism and published a number of works based on his research on Japanese religiousness, festivals, and connections between religion and health.
 Before graduate school, Dr. Roemer taught Japanese and Asian and African Civilizations at St. Mary’s Hall in San Antonio, TX.
-He has lived in Japan for about three years (as a second-grader, junior in college, and Kumamoto City Hall employee) and has made eight other shorter trips there with students and for research (see his travel blog for recent trips to many other countries).
+He has lived in Japan for about three years (as a second-grader, junior in college, and Kumamoto City Hall employee) and has made eight other shorter trips there with students and for research.
 He is excited to have returned to the K-12 setting in Texas to help make global awareness, global competence, and intercultural interactions an integral part of the TVS educational experience.

 Dr. Roemer's publications can be found online at NAIS' Independent Ideas (Nov.
 2017) and in the Journal of the European Teacher Education Network (2015), Sociologies of Religion (2015), Handbook of Contemporary Japanese Religions (Brill 2012), Journal of Ritual Studies (2012), Religion and the Social Order (Brill 2006, 2011, and 2015), Atheism and Secularity (Praeger 2010), Social Forces (2010), Japan Forum (2010), Review of Religious Research (2009, 2010), and Journal for the Scientific Study of Religion (2007).

-Dr. Roemer serves on the Board of Directors for Fort Worth Sister Cities International and is the former Chair of the Nagaoka Committee; he is the TVS Coordinator (ECO) for the European Teacher Education Network; he is a member of the Association for Asian Studies, DFW World Affairs Council, Fort Worth Japanese Society, and the Global Education Benchmark Group; and he is the Advisor for our campus Junior World Affairs Council.
+Dr. Roemer is the TVS Coordinator (ECO) for the European Teacher Education Network, a member of the Association for Asian Studies, DFW World Affairs Council, Fort Worth Japanese Society, and the Global Education Benchmark Group, and the TVS Advisor for our Junior World Affairs Council.
+Recently he served on the Board of Directors for Fort Worth Sister Cities International and as the former Chair of the Nagaoka Committee.

-In 2017, Dr. Roemer was named the International Educator of the Year by the DFW World Affairs Council.
+In 2018, Dr. Roemer was named the Fort Worth Sister Cities International Bob Bolen Award for Outstanding Board Leadership, and in 2017 he was named the International Educator of the Year by the DFW World Affairs Council.

 Global friendships start here.